kormang/kormang.github.io/_posts/2024-09-18-functions-objects-and-data.md

 ```

 Hopefully, we've seen how functions and callable objects can be used interchangeably in different scenarios and languages.
-All these languages have different rules, limitations, and implementations when it comes to using functions as objects.
-However, what is common is that semantically, functions are objects and can, one way or another, be used interchangeably.
+Each of these languages has different rules, limitations, and implementations when it comes to using functions as objects.
+However, what is common is that, semantically, functions are objects and can, in one way or another, be used interchangeably.

 But this is not enough to say that functions are, in fact, objects.
 For functions to be fully recognized as objects, they need to be able to hold and update internal state.
-Certainly, in C, a function is just a place in memory where a sequence of machine instructions is stored, without any state, but C is really low level language, that lacks many of higher order constructs.
-This is not a critique of C, but it does not have objects at all, and is really close to assembly, so it's not that relevant for our talk here.
-However, certain patterns we see here can be used to better reason about code, and to design it better, even if it is written in C.
+In C, for instance, a function is just a place in memory where a sequence of machine instructions is stored, without any state.
+But C is a low-level language that lacks many higher-order constructs.
+This is not a critique of C, but it does not have objects at all and is very close to assembly, so it's not entirely relevant for our discussion here.
+However, certain patterns we observe can be useful in reasoning about and designing code more effectively, even when writing in C.

-Let's see how closure functions can be used to implement stateful object, in TypeScript.
+Now, let's see how closure functions can be used to implement stateful objects in TypeScript.

 ```typescript
 class ClsA {